Monthly: September 2011

 by

+Not so omnipotent anymore Cross-posted from Overland Journal‘s blog and ABC’s The Drum.
 The ideas of the ruling class are in every epoch the ruling ideas, i.e. the class which is the ruling material force of society, is at the same time its ruling intellectual force.
-The class which has the means of material production at its disposal, has control at the same time over the means of mental production, so that thereby, generally speaking, the ideas of those who lack the means of mental production are subject to it.
+The class which has the means of material production at its […]

-Filed Under: Bob Brown, media, neoliberalism, UK
+Filed under: Bob Brown, media, neoliberalism, UK

 15 Sep